n-akram/GradCamDDD/README.md

     pip install -r requirements.txt

 3. Run "python main.py" : for grad cam of model trained on all classes using training image
+    Note: add the appropriate model to be tested in the folder 'sampleModel'

 5. Run "python main.py -m": for grad cam of model trained on mobile classes using training image